maryamtr/maryamtr/README.md

 - 👋 Hi, I’m @maryamtr
-- 👀 I’m interested in coding
+- 👀 I’m interested in web developing
-- 🌱 I’m currently learning html and css and javascript
+- 🌱 I’m currently learning react with tailwind
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Im a begginer so im mostly here to learn
+- ⚡ Fun fact: Im a begginer so Im mostly here to learn

 <!---
 maryamtr/maryamtr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.